 - Less upfront cost: Typically, you need a larger initial investment for setting up on-premises storage.
 Cloud storage is instead less costly upfront and will usually be based on a monthly subscription payment.

 - Automatic regular backups: In a cloud-based storage system you don’t have to worry about backing up your data or losing local copies of files as the managing company will usually take care of regular backups.

 - Fast internet connection is a necessity: Since you will be connected to your data via the internet, having a slow or unreliable connection will mean a bad user experience in working with your data.

-- Higher total costs: While an on-premises solution will have a higher upfront cost, in most cases the total cost of using a cloud-based storage is higher.
+- Higher total costs: While an on-premises solution will have a higher upfront cost, in most cases the total cost of using cloud-based storage is higher.
 As cloud services are based on consumption, the more storage your company requires, the higher the cost; and this can accumulate faster than one would anticipate.

-- An internet outage means no access to your data: Relying on internet connection for data storage would mean that access to your important files can become impossible at the time of necessity in case there is an outage or problem in your internet connection.
+- An internet outage means no access to your data: Relying on an internet connection for data storage would mean that access to your important files can become impossible at the time of necessity in case there is an outage or problem in your internet connection.

 - Legal litigation: In case of a legal dispute, law enforcement authorities could issue a search warrant to your cloud supplier and access your most sensitive data without your consent.

 - Security flaws: probably the most important consideration to take when thinking about using cloud-based storage is data vulnerability.
 When trusting your data with another company, you might be giving access to unauthorized personnel.
 It is important to know about the company’s security practices and how your data is encrypted.
-Using a cloud-based storage system would also make your data more vulnerable to hackers, as each connection between you and the cloud supplier, plus the connections between different servers of the cloud supplier, especially if they are located at distant places (thus connected via internet), would create a potential vulnerability for data breach.
+Using a cloud-based storage system would also make your data more vulnerable to hackers, as each connection between you and the cloud supplier, plus the connections between different servers of the cloud supplier, especially if they are located at distant places (thus connected via the internet), would create a potential vulnerability for a data breach.

 To read more about this and find out the roots of such issues, you can read